 Another potentially helpful mapping resource available to hemp permit holders is FieldWatch®, a voluntary online program which allows specialty crop growers to share their locations.
 This program allows pesticide applicators to search for what sensitive specialty crops (and bee colonies) could potentially be impacted by their pesticide applications.
 For further information on the FieldWatch® program or to register, visit https://fieldwatch.com/

 A: Yes.
-The 2020 permit holders will need to renew their permits for 2021.
+Permit holders will need to renew their permits annually.
 The permits expire on December 31st of each year.
 If renewing permit holders wish to grow or process at new locations, they must also submit property information for those locations and be issued additional permit numbers.

 A: Since 2020, processors of hemp need to have a hemp permit from the PA Department of Agriculture.
 They are required to fill out the Hemp Permit Application & Renewal Form (PDF).
 Some examples of hemp processing include: drying, bucking or trimming hemp plants; heating, husking or milling seed, decorticating or chipping stalks, etc. No permit is required for secondary or tertiary processors that do not receive any potentially viable hemp material (i.e. adding CBD extract to lotions or salves, adding milled hemp flour to food products, etc.).

 A: There is not a state level permit/license requirement in Pennsylvania specifically for wholesaling, retailing or brokering hemp and hemp products.
 It is recommended, however, that those selling hemp read the PA Hemp General Permit, specifically Article VI.
 Transportation and VII.
 Warehousing and Storing, so that they are aware of what information/documentation PDA requires permit holders to keep with hemp lots.